Chirag-ahir/JAVA-All-Basic/README.md

 what is byte array input stream?<br>
 The ByteArrayInputStream is composed of two words: ByteArray and InputStream.
 As the name suggests, it can be used to read byte array as input stream.

+  what is data input stream?<br>
+  Java DataInputStream class allows an application to read primitive data from the input stream in a machine-independent way.